abilandz/PH8124/Homeworks/Trivia.md

 | 03788568 | 1.0 | 1.0 | | | | | | | | | 2.0 |
 | 03726017 | 1.0 | | | | | | | | | | 1.0 |

-* Secret bonus for a very original solution.
+* Special bonus for a very original solution.